is the process of

 subject so that people can now have a more

-Plus you should always show previous survey numbers and how that
+should always show previous survey numbers and how that particular

-particular information was used to make changes.
-You want to let
+information was used to make changes.
+You want to let people know that

 huge price to pay.